. . . your guide to visiting the holy places

 Seventh Station: Relief depicting Jesus' second fall, in one of the chapels at the Station (Seetheholyland.net)

-Inside the lower chapel is a large column of red stone, part of the colonnaded Cardo Maximus, the main street of Byzantine Jerusalem, which ran from north to south.
+Inside the lower chapel is a large stone column, part of the colonnaded Cardo Maximus, the main street of Byzantine Jerusalem, which ran from north to south.

 The position of this Station marks the western boundary of Jerusalem in Jesus’ time.
 It is believed he left the city here, through the Garden Gate, on his way to Calvary.